E-Commerce Supply Chain Strategy Tips

 - There might be fixed overheads and other costs that are not directly related to the fulfillment of orders.

 - Some drop shippers may require a membership fee.
-I do not have a problem with the very idea of a membership fee, as it could be a tool to weed out frivolous players.
+The idea of a membership fee in and of itself shouldn't necessarily elicit red flags or a 'hard no', as it could be a tool to weed out frivolous players.
 But make sure that you find the fee to be reasonable.

 - The drop shipper might cut corners by using an unreliable shipping company.

-- Situations that require reverse logistics could turn out to be sticky.
+- Situations requiring reverse logistics could turn out to be sticky.

 - The billing policies of the drop shipper might be unsuitable.

-- New drop shippers take birth every day and crowd the marketplace.
-As a result. some drop shippers might go out of business.
+- New drop shippers are born every day and crowd the marketplace.
+As a result, some drop shippers might go out of business.

-An e-commerce business needs to have something to sell.
+An e-commerce business depends upon its sales.
 That is why sourcing is a primary activity in the business of e-commerce.
-Depending upon your marketing plan, budget, and the stage of the lifecycle you are in, you can decide the right approach for yourself.
+Your marketing plan, budget, and the stage of the life cycle you are in will help you decide the right approach for yours.